-2.9 Use of Personal Protective Equipment
+2.10 Use of Personal Protective Equipment

 Personal protective equipment (PPE) must be worn by employees when working with hazardous chemicals, and when engineering controls do not provide adequate protection from hazards.
-Each PI/lab manager must complete a PPE Hazard Assessment that is reviewed with laboratory personnel.
-The PPE Hazard Assessment form is available at http://www.ehso.emory.edu/documents.
+Each Pl/Lab Manager must complete a PPE Hazard Assessment that is reviewed with laboratory personnel.
+The PPE Hazard Assessment form is available at https://ehso.emory.edu/quidance/forms-documents.html.